Sangyadhillo/Credit_Card_Financial_Dashboard/README.md

 ### WoW change:

-• Revenue increased by 28.8%,
+• Revenue decreased by 12.8% for for 52th week

-• Total Transaction Amt & Count increased by xx% & xx%
+• Total Transaction Amt & Count decreased in 52th week.

-• Customer count increased by xx%
+• Customer count decreased

 ### Overview YTD:

-• Overall revenue is 57M
+• Overall revenue is 55M

 • Total interest is 8M

-• Total transaction amount is 46M
+• Total transaction amount is 45M

-• Male customers are contributing more in revenue 31M, female 26M
+• Male customers are contributing more in revenue 30M, female 25M

 • Blue & Silver credit card are contributing to 93% of overall transactions.

 • TX, NY & CA is contributing to 68%

-• Overall Activation rate is 57.5%
+• Overall Activation rate is 57.47%

+• count of activation of creadit card is seen between Customers of age 44 to 53.

+• more activation is done by graduates and selfemployed people.

-• Overall Delinquent rate is 6.06%
+• Overall Delinquent rate is 6.07%